CJohnDesign/dc/memory-bank/project-brief.md

 - Created drizzle tables for potential database integration

 ## Next Steps
+- [ ] Update fonts to be fixed.
+Use varaibles.
+Use Rethink Sans from Google fonts for body, and Merriweather for headings (like on the hero section)
-- Scaffold dashboard components using ShadCN UI library
+- [ ] Scaffold dashboard components using ShadCN UI library
-- Reference design mockups stored in `memory-bank/mockups/**` directory
+- [ ] Reference design mockups stored in `memory-bank/mockups/**` directory
-- Integrate authentication flow with dashboard components
+- [ ] Integrate authentication flow with dashboard components